neurostuff/compose-docs/docs/tutorial/manual.md

 To begin, click on the Screening column header from the main Curation board.
 The interface is identical to the previous phase, except the default Exclusion reason is now **irrelevant**.

-Go ahead and review all 13 studies to determine if they are relevant to the topic of *"Nicotime administration*".
+Go ahead and review all 13 studies to determine if they are relevant to the topic of *"Nicotine administration*".
 Any studies that are not relevant will remain in this column and not advance.

 ### Eligibility